MrN00b1101/AtomAntik/documentation/terraform_code.md

     -   **`filename = "file_${count.index + 1}.txt"` : Dinamically generates file names using their indexes.
 The file names will be in "_file_1.txt_", "_file_2.txt_", etc. format.**

 ## Mechanism:
 The terraform code in `main.tf` creates local files.
-At first it creates a file named "_first_file_1.txt_" that has a fixed content which is "AtomAntik".
+At first it creates a file named "_first_file_1.txt_" that has a fixed content which is "_AtomAntik_".
 - `first_file_1.txt` : `AtomAntik`

 The second set of files are generated dynamically.
 The number of files created is detrimed by the value of `file_count` variable, 3 in this instance.
 The file names and the content of the files are incremented with their indexes.